Vnitjain/peopleit/README.md

 4.  **Run the Application:**
     Build and run the application from your IDE.
 The application will typically be accessible at `https://localhost:3000`.

+### Key Components

+*   **`PeopleIT/Components/Pages/Counter.razor`:**  A simple counter component, likely used for demonstration purposes.
+*   **`PeopleIT/Components/Pages/Error.razor`:**  Displays error information, including a request ID and development mode details.
+*   **`PeopleIT/Components/Pages/Leads.razor`:**  The primary component for lead management.
+It handles file uploads, displays a list of selected files, and provides a "Save" button.
+*   **`PeopleIT/Data/PeopleITDBContext.cs`**:  The database context class responsible for interacting with the database.
+*   **`PeopleIT/Data/Models/Lead.cs`**:  Model class representing a Lead record.

 ## Database Connection Details